codefresh-io/docs.codefresh.io/_posts/2023-06-29-june-release-notes.md

 The Last Update timestamp on the top right of the Pipelines Dashboard, refreshes automatically to show you the exact time the data was retrieved.

 **Full path display for pipelines in filter**

 Previously, in the Pipelines filter, it was challenging to identify the correct pipeline, when multiple pipelines shared the same name across different projects.
 Now, when you mouse over a pipeline name in the list, the tooltip displays the full path, including the name of the project to which the pipeline belongs, followed by the name of the pipeline.
-With this update, you can easily identify and select the correct pipeline in the Pipelines filter, even when multiple pipelines share the same name across different projects.

 For details, see [Pipelines Dashboard]({{site.baseurl}}/docs/dashboards/home-dashboard/#pipelines-dashboard).